GalenTMartin/EE282/homework2.md

 mean(justgrades)
 ```

+### Question 2 Comments:
+Good job.
+You went off script a little bit here, but in an informative way by making the matrix "unusable".
+FYI, he could use ```as.numeric()``` to get around his problem with the text column "contaminating" his data.
+But that's a kludgey hack.

 ### Question 3 (option 2)
 In your home directory, create a new directory named "chmodtestdir" and add a file to this directory named "chmodtest."
 The file should be a script, executable by everyone but only writeable by the creator, which prints "Permissions are fun!" to the screen.